 I like to pay for things.

-For years, when I was broke, I'd use cracked/bootleg copies of expensive software programs like Photoshop, Office, and Windows.
-Now I'm glad to pay for them, even though I hardly use them.
+For years, when I was broke, I’d use bootleg copies of expensive software programs.
+Now I’m glad to pay for them, even though I hardly use them.

-For years, if I'd see an opportunity (say, for something to promote my music), but saw it cost money, I'd immediately lose interest.
-Now I'm glad to pay for services (like SoundCloud, for example) that are doing great work, even though I don't use them much.
+For years, if I saw an opportunity but saw it cost money, I’d immediately lose interest.
+Now I’m glad to pay for services that are doing great work, even if I don’t use them much.

 When musicians put me on the guest list at a venue, I pay anyway.
 I like to support the venue and the artist.